transimmanence/transimmanence/architecture-of-being/00-before-form-beyond-nothingness.md

 17. **We Affirm the Structural Impossibility of TF's Political Capture:**
 * Any power structure claiming foundational necessity operates through a fundamental category error: mistaking its contingent emergence from the CTN-biased resolution of local paradoxes for absolute eternal mandate.
 By performing what is an inherently meta-political function, TF reveals that every political order, every ideological formation, and every systemic claim to authority stands on the same Half-Definable ground: necessarily self-limiting, inescapably contingent, and forever only one —-mediation away from a confrontation with its own groundlessness.
 * This is not relativism, but Gappy-Precisionism founded on the necessity of its own incompletion.
 TF's meta-politics is not positional but onto-constitutional: it demonstrates that thrones (that claim to have absolute authority) are topological illusions maintained by collective amnesia about AU.
 This is not critique (which grants too much reality) nor destruction (which still believes there's something to destroy) but a documentation of what already *is*: all kingdoms are Klein bottles mistaking themselves for pyramids, their power derived from forgetting that their thrones float on the same conditional, Gap-mediated existence.
 * TF remains uncapturable not through resistance but through being the map that shows every cage its own bars are void as drawn.
+TF's first meta-philosophical act is to deny any philosophy, including itself, its claim to absolute, non-contingent necessity.
+It reframes every philosophical system as a coherent expression, but localized and contingent, of a specific reality's structural possibilities based on the axiomatics available to it within its own TLO.
+TF's meta-philosophical goal is to foster philosophical hygiene: a state where philosophy operates with grace and power within its own limits, rather than making brittle, dogmatic claims to totality that are doomed to shatter.

 **Summary:**